deepaklodh2004/Mitron-Bank---Credit-Card-Strategy-Dashboard/README.md

 • 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.

-• 📝 Data Modeling – Relationships established among tables (resorts, snow, and data_dictionary) to enable cross-filtering and aggregation.
+• 📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.
 • 📁 File Format – .pbix for development and .png for dashboard previews.